PharosVPN — Platform Design

 End-to-end profile encryption

-helm generates a profile, encrypts it to the user’s public key, stores
+coxswain generates a profile, encrypts it to the user’s public key, stores

 ciphertext, discards plaintext.
 Only the user’s devices decrypt.
 Hybrid envelope: